 Step 3: Wait for a few seconds and then press the Power button again to start the Mac and repeat the SMC reset steps mentioned above.

 For iMac, Mac Pro and Mac Mini

-Step 1: Shut down and unplug the Mac.
+Step 1: Shut down and unplug the power cord for the Mac.

 Step 2: Keep the Mac unplugged for 15 seconds.

 Step 3: Plug the power cord back in but don’t turn it on for at least 5 seconds.